QUICK ANSWER

 Eminent Domain (Appropriation)

 Eminent domain is the government's power to take private property for public use.
 The process is called condemnation.
 The government must pay the owner just compensation (fair market value).
-This power is guaranteed by the Fifth Amendment to the U.S. Constitution ("nor shall private property be taken for public use, without just compensation").
+This rule appears in the Fifth Amendment to the U.S. Constitution ("nor shall private property be taken for public use, without just compensation").

 Examples: building a highway through private land, constructing a public school, expanding a utility corridor.